What do you need? What does the baby need? Have you forgot anything??

 - Milk if your hospital does not supply it for you and you choose to bottle feed.
 Make sure to call and ask if you’re unsure.

-- Bottles if you are bottle feeding and steralising equipment.
-Cold water sterilizing tablets will be easier for a hospital stay.
+- Bottles if you are bottle feeding and sterilising equipment.
+Coldwater sterilizing tablets will be easier for a hospital stay.

 - A bag for dirty laundry.

-Obviously if you want to pack more then you can but this should be enough for a day or two stay.
-I have to have sections so I know I’ll at least be in over night and most of the next day.
-You could also pack a small refill bag at home or leave with a relative who will visit.
-That way if you have an extended stay you have more items that can be brought in for you and baby.
+Obviously, if you want to pack more then you can but this should be enough for a day or two stays.
+I have to have sections so I know I’ll at least be in overnight and most of the next day.
+You could also pack a small refill bag at home or leave it with a relative who will visit.
+That way if you have an extended stay you have more items that can be brought in for you and your baby.

 - Your notes and birth plan.
 You could even print a couple of copies of your birth plan just so you have it to hand.
 This way everyone involved in your delivery will know what you want.

 - BIG (and I mean BIIIIIG) pants.
 If you have a natural birth then you won’t want tight underwear.
 Your vagina will need a little space after the fact.
 If you have a section you’ll need to make sure they can reach above your incision as the area will be very tender.

 - A soft bra or nursing bra.

 - Pyjamas or a nighty.
 Again if you’ve had a section you won’t want to restrict your stomach area so a nighty would be a better choice.